VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 apt upgrade

-Then I install the benchmark tools with which I want to carry out the tests.
+Then I install the benchmark tools I want to use for the tests.

 apt install sysbench